hanfasnoor/deloittecs/README.md

      java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>
      Please note **activityListTextPath** is a command line argument expected by the program.

-   Jar can be also genrated by running below command .
+    Jar can be also genrated by running command
     *mvn clean install* on project root folder [deloitte-activity-scheduler](deloitte-activity-scheduler) and jar will be created in /target

      Then run below command in deloitte-activity-scheduler/target